 What is Osteochondritis Dissecans (OCD)?

-A diagnosis of OCD is made by taking a thorough history, performing a comprehensive physical examination, and review of x-rays.
+A diagnosis of OCD is made by taking a thorough history, performing a comprehensive physical examination, and review of X-rays and CT scan.
 Dogs typically have a lameness that is localized to a specific joint on orthopedic examination.
 Pain is often elicited with flexion and extension of the affected joint(s).
 X-rays show a bone defect beneath the area in which the cartilage flap had separated.
-Direct visual inspection of the joint with arthroscopy is utilized in most cases prior to corrective surgery.
+The joint is inspected and treated arthroscopically in an up-to-date surgical practice.